johnylemon/laravel-searchable/readme.md

 ```

 Shorthands takes precedence over field names.
-Lets assume you have `name` field, and `username` field that points to `name` field, and there is also `name` shorthand, shorthand will be used instead of `name` field.
+Lets assume you have `name` field, and `username` field that points to `name` field, and there is also `name` shorthand.
+In that case shorthand will be used instead of `name` field.

 ```php